CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```bash
 code ~/CPX-2025-automation-ws/01-terraform/policy/hosts.tf
 ```
+2. Save the changes to the file by pressing `ctrl+s`
-2. Run `terraform apply`, look at the plan and try to understand what changes terraform will make
+3. Run `terraform apply`, look at the plan and try to understand what changes terraform will make
-3. Accept by answering **yes**
+4. Accept by answering **yes**
-4. Go to Web SmartConsole **"admin/Cpwins1!"**, and verify that the host object has been removed
+5. Go to Web SmartConsole **"admin/Cpwins1!"**, and verify that the host object has been removed

 **Done**: Go to next lab in 02-ansible folder by executing this command
 ```bash